 “Who is reading books…”?

-There are many great investments books, part of them by famous investors such as Warren Buffet, and part of them by traders and expert for investments.
-In addition, there are more professional books who drill down and focus the technical aspects of the investment.
+There are many great investment books, part of them by famous investors such as Warren Buffet, and part of them by traders and experts for investments.
+In addition, there are more professional books that drill down and focus on the technical aspects of the investment.

 I’ve tried to collect the best investment books in the article below – but feel free to add yours in the comments section.

 The Great Inspiration For Investors

 1. “The Intelligent Investor” (1949) by Benjamin Graham

 This method recommends the purchase of stocks that appear underpriced relative to their own inherent worth, which is determined through fundamental analysis.